matls93/PySnake/README.md

 This project is a personal learning exercise and may contain bugs or incomplete features.
 It was originally developed as part of a course and later extended with additional functionality.
 Please note the following:

 - **Learning Purpose**: This project was primarily created to practice Python programming and game development concepts.
-The use use of graphics library rather than a gaming library is purely educational and fun.
+The use of a graphics library rather than a gaming library is purely educational and fun.
 - **Bug Notice**: There may be bugs or unexpected behavior, especially in edge cases or specific environments.
 - **Dependencies**: A requirements file is not yet provided.
 - **Use at Your Own Risk**: While efforts have been made to ensure the game functions correctly, there are no guarantees of performance or reliability.
 Use the software at your own risk.